ChristianGoueguel/HotellingEllipse/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The HotellingEllipse package computes the Hotelling’s T-squared Statistic and provides the confidence ellipse axis parameters for a bivariate scatter plot, at 95% and 99% confidence levels.
+The HotellingEllipse package computes the Hotelling’s T<sup>2</sup>
+Statistic and provides the confidence ellipse semi-axes parameters for a bivariate scatter plot, at 95% and 99% confidence levels.

 ## Installation